Aakash Gupta: YouTube

 Aakash released a new stand-up video titled Dogs followed by Sarojini Nagar which again became trending on YouTube.
 Sarojini Nagar was one of the first Indian stand-up videos to trend at #1 on YouTube.
 Most overseas fans of Aakash discovered him on YouTube, as well.
 This helped him cross 1 million subscribers on YouTube.
-He received his Youtube Silver Play Button on 11 September 2018 and his Youtube Gold Play Button on 22 July 2020.
-In 2022, he realised a stand up video Paan, which trended #2 on YouTube in less than 12 hours after release.
+He received his YouTube Silver Play Button on 11 September 2018 and his YouTube Gold Play Button on 22 July 2020.
+In 2022, he released a stand up video Paan, which trended #2 on YouTube in less than 12 hours after release.

-OTT Work
+OTT work

 Gupta was a part of a comedy reality show on Amazon Prime video titled LOL: Hasse Toh Phasse along with Sunil Grover, Gaurav Gera, Kusha Kapila, Mallika Dua, Cyrus Broacha and more.
-In 2021, he appeared in the first season of Netflix’s Comedy Premium League (CPL), carrying out debates and roasts.
+In 2021, he appeared in the first season of Netflix's Comedy Premium League (CPL), carrying out debates and roasts.
 Gupta teamed up with Kenny Sebastian, Kaneez Surka, Prashasti Singh and they called themselves The Gharelu Gilehris (Homely Squirrels).
 Later in May 2021, he wrote, directed, and acted in sketches for the newly launched AVOD platform Amazon Mini TV.
 In 2022, Gupta played a lead role in the web series Couple Goals S3 which premiered on Amazon Mini TV.

 Personal life

 Aakash keeps his personal life private on social media.
 He got married in October 2021.
 The wedding was attended by many famous comics and content creators.
-Stand up comedian, Gaurav Kapoor made a highly viewed vlog about the wedding.
+Stand-up comedian, Gaurav Kapoor made a highly viewed vlog about the wedding.